HealthCatalyst/hc-community-data-extract/README.md

 ## `/activities` scripts
 A .csv file with an all-time history of activities data can be exported with a script that queries Jive Cloud Analytics.
 It provides a highly useful detailed record of which actor performed which action when.
 Follow the instructions at the top of `data`.
 Execute `data.sh`.

+## `/des` scripts
+JSON extracts with various sets of information.
+Follow the instructions at the top of `des-extracts.sh`.

 ## Azure CLI uploads (optional)
 | Script | What it does |
 |--------|--------------|